With the end of the academic year quickly approaching, we would like to take this opportunity to provide you with essential checkout information.

 Students unable to arrange transportation by the 9 a.m., Monday, May 21, should go to the Hotel at Oberlin to wait for their rides.

 All students (except for graduating seniors or commencement workers/performers) must complete an express checkout envelope or card and place it with their room key (when applicable) in a designated return box.
 In village housing residents will receive an additional letter that explains Village-specific procedures.

 Residence Halls (all Co-ops, Program Houses and Traditional Halls)

 All students must complete an express checkout envelope or card and place it in a designated return box.

 - No specific appointment time is needed for an express checkout.
 Instead, students (living in a keyed building) will be able to place their key(s) in an Express Checkout Envelope.
-Keys can be dropped off at the 1) office of at Residential Education during business hours, 2) in the key drop box located in the Biggs Entrance hallway of Stevenson Hall, 3) in the key drop box located in your residence hall, or 4) at the office of Safety and Security at any time.
+Keys can be dropped off at the 1) office of at Residential Education during business hours, 2) in the key drop box located in the Biggs Entrance hallway of Stevenson Hall, 3) in the key drop box located in your residence hall, or 4) at the office of Campus Safety at any time.

 - If you have lost the key to your space, please complete the Express Checkout Envelope and write Lost Key on the envelope.